-This motor must be installed Electric Code, NEMA MG-2, in accordance with National IEC standards and local codes
+This motor must be installed Electric Code, NEMA MG-2, WIRING in accordance with National IEC standards and local codes

 Connect the motor as shown in the connection diagrams.
 If this motor is installed as part of a motor control drive system, connect and protect the motor according to the control manufacturers diagrams.
 Refer to MN408 for additional details on lead marking.
 The wiring, fusing and grounding must comply with the National Electrical Code or IEC and local codes.
-When the motor is connected to the load for proper direction of rotation and started, it should start quickly and trun smoothly.
-If not, stop the motor immediately and operation and compare the measured current with the motor, motor connections are not correct or the load in heavy.
+When the motor is connected to the load for proper direction of rotation and started, it should start quickly and run smoothly.
+If not, stop the motor immediately and operation and compare the measured current with the motor, motor connections are not correct or the load is heavy.
 Check the motor current after a few minutes of determine the cause.
-Possible causes are: low voltage at the nameplate rating.

-the ground point, the motor or generator terminal housing, and the motor or generator frame.
+Possible causes are: low voltage at the nameplate rating. is too the ground point, the motor or generator terminal housing, and the motor or generator frame.
 In non-USA locations consult the appropriate national or local code applicable.
-GROUNDINGGround the motor according to NEC and local codes.
-In the Ground the motor according to NEC and local codes.
+GROUNDING Ground the motor according to NEC and local codes.
 In the USA consult the National Electrical Code, Article 430 for information on grounding of motors and generators, and Article 250 for general information on grounding.
-In making the ground connection, the installer should make certain that there is a solid and permanent metallic connection between
+In making the ground connection, the installer should make certain that ADJUSTMENT there is a solid and permanent metallic connection between have no adjustable parts.
+The neutral is adjustable on some DC motors.
+AC motors